jpegleg/giant-spellbook/README.md

 This tool is a "multi-tool" of cryptographic operations and binary/file analysis capabilities.
 It is useful for regular cryptographic operations like hashing files for checksums, encrypting files, creating and verifying Dilithium5-AES signatures.
 It uses the highest standards for cryptographic operations with the strongest encryption methods, signing, and hashing.

-Giant-spellbook can gather numerous statistics on files and binaries as well as perform low level operations on them such as bitflipping and slicing.
+Giant-spellbook can perform different types of crypanalysis and gather numerous statistics on files and binaries as well as perform low level operations on them such as bitflipping and slicing.

 The encryption mechanisms use Argon2id for key material generation from an interactive password.
 There is also a SHA3 integrity mechnism that is required for decryption, the same mechanism used by enchantress and enchanter tools.
 The validation string that is generated is required for decryption with the tools, in addition to the password used.